macrocosm-os/data-universe/docs/miner.md

 By default `scraping_config.json` is setup use both the apify actor and the personal reddit account for scraping reddit.

-If you do not want to use Apify you should remove the sections where the `scraper_id` is set to either `Reddit.lite` or `X.microworlds`.
+If you do not want to use Apify you should remove the sections where the `scraper_id` is set to either `Reddit.lite` or `X.microworlds` or `X.apidojo`.

 If you do not want to use a personal Reddit account you should remove the sections where the `scraper_id` is set to either `Reddit.custom`.